 Lan Ha Bay

 Just off the coast of Cat Ba Island you will find Lan Ha Bay or as it is sometimes referred to “The other Halong Bay”.
-Lan Ha Bay offers basically the exact same striking limestone karst island scenery without the massive crowds of boats and pollution that is becoming an increasingly growing problem in Halong Bay.
+Lan Ha Bay offers basically the exact same striking limestone karst island scenery without the massive crowds of boats and pollution in Halong Bay.
 There are several cruises that have begun operating here recently and expect more to begin sailing here in the near future so make sure to visit Lan Ha Bay as soon as possible.
 Trips to Lan Ha Bay will include a stop at one of the beaches on the limestone islands and option to go kayaking in this spectacular area of the world.

 Cat Ba Hospital Cave